OSGConnect/tutorial-bwa/README.md

 mkdir results
 ```

 To store the aligned sequencing files in the `results` folder, we can add the `transfer_output_remaps` feature to our submit file.
-This feature allows us to specify a name and a path to save our output files in the format of "file1 = path/to/save/file2", where file1 is the origional name of the document and file2 is the name that we want to save the file using.
-In the example above, we do not change the name of the resulting output files.
-This feature also helps us keep an organized working space, rather than having all of our resulting sequencing files be saved to our /home directory.
+This feature allows us to specify a name and a path to save our output files in the format of `transfer_output_remaps = "file1 = path/to/save/file2"`, where file1 is the origional name of the document and file2 is the name that we want to save the file using.
+In the example above, we do not change the name of the resulting output files. `Transfer_output_remaps` also helps us keep an organized working space by having our analysis output files saved to a `/results` folder within `/home` , rather than having all of our resulting sequencing files be saved to our main `/home` directory.

 Once our submit file has been updated, we can update our script to look like and call it something like `bwa-alignment.sh`: